EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/17_final_project/README.md

 `TextField` and `ErrorSummary` are given and accessible.
 Keep them that way.

+→ **Done when** an invalid submit shows the summary, takes the focus there and makes **no** API call — and `INV-1001` twice puts the server's message under the Reference field.

 ### 6. Your own tests (`tests/`)

 Two tests, chosen by you, on the two behaviours that would hurt most if they